BSHS Programs in Medical Genetics and Molecular Biology at GW

 24 Months*

-The Bachelor of Science in Health Sciences (BSHS) in Medical Genetics and Molecular Biology is a robust program for undergrads who recognize the impact and opportunity that molecular testing has in the future of health care solutions.
-Students who excel at science-based coursework and are passionate about the potential for molecular testing in medical science are a good fit for this program.
-This program provides theoretical knowledge and practical skills for positions in diagnostic clinical laboratories, public health laboratories, biotechnology companies, government and law enforcement agencies, and research institutes.
+The Bachelor of Science in Health Sciences (BSHS) in Medical Genetics and Molecular Biology is a robust molecular biology degree for undergrads who recognize the impact and opportunity that genetic testing methods and molecular diagnostic techniques have in the future of health care solutions.
+Students who excel at science-based coursework and are passionate about the potential for clinical genomics in medical science are a good fit for this program.
+This molecular biology degree provides theoretical knowledge and practical skills for positions in diagnostic clinical laboratories, public health laboratories, biotechnology companies, government and law enforcement agencies, and research institutes.

-The Medical Genetics and Molecular Biology program has two routes for completion:
+The BSHS in Medical Genetics and Molecular Biology program has two routes for completion:

 *Indicates required field